irmen/Pyro4/docs/source/tipstricks.rst

 While you can teach Pyro about these (see :ref:`customizing-serialization`) it may sometimes be easier to just use a builtin datatype instead.
 For instance if you have a custom class whose state essentially is a set of numbers, consider then that it may be easier to just transfer a ``set`` or a ``list`` of those numbers rather than an instance of your custom class.
-It depends on your class and data ofcourse, and whether the receiving code expects just the list of numbers or really needs an instance of your custom class.
+It depends on your class and data of course, and whether the receiving code expects just the list of numbers or really needs an instance of your custom class.